-Ho fatto festa.
-(I had a party.) (“Ho“ is the first person form of avere.)
+Ho fatto una festa.
+(I had a party.)
+(Ho is the first person form of avere.)

-If we look at the previous examples, we see that the verb fare (do/make) doesn’t describe movement.
+If we look at the previous examples, we see that the verb fare (to do/make) doesn’t describe movement.
 Therefore, it’s conjugated with avere.
-Entrare (enter), by contrast, is a verb that denotes movement, so it’s conjugated with essere.
+Entrare (to enter), by contrast, is a verb that denotes movement, so it’s conjugated with essere.

-Some other common verbs that use essere to form the past tense are andare (go), partire (leave) and uscire (go out).
+Some other common verbs that use essere to form the past tense are andare (to go), partire (to leave) and uscire (to go out).